Why Your Homepage Isn't Converting (And How to Fix It)

 - Ready to buy but need technical details?

-Most homepages optimize for one journey (usually the ready-to-buy visitor) and ignore the other 80% who need education first.
+Most homepages optimize for one journey (usually the ready-to-buy visitor) and ignore the 80% who need education first.

 - Early stage: Comparison guides, educational content, category explainers